Pierro55/Automatic-Filament-Welding-Machine/README.md

 ## What is this?
-This is an automatic filament welding machine.
+This is an automatic filament welding machine made for 3mm (or 2.85mm) filament.
 Its purpose is to weld left over filament and wind it on a spool afterwards.
+The system can be adapted for 1.75mm if needed.

 ## General information
 I've designed and build this machine as part of my mechanical engineering bachelor thesis.
 Unfortunately, I didn't have enough time to program it and test it thoroughly but tested every single subsystem of the machine itself.
 The welding part itself works really well.